Virtual world, real fear – are women safe online?

 “I’m always watching you.
 You can never escape.”

-A common phrase used by perpetrators of domestic abuse to intimidate and terrorise their victims.
+A common phrase used by perpetrators of domestic abuse to intimidate and terrorise their survivors.
 With the increasing use of online and digital platforms, for many survivors of domestic abuse, never has a truer word been spoken.

 Monitoring of social media and emails – with passwords taken by force – and use of spyware and GPS tracking systems – survivors of domestic abuse really are being watched and tracked at all times by their abusers.